 Sometimes, you are unable to obtain your spouse's signature on the divorce documents.
-In such cases, you may be able to get a divorce without your spouse's signature.
+In such case, you may be able to get a divorce without your spouse's signature.
 The following article describes how it can be done, and under what circumstances it cannot be done.

 Usually, the SWN must be hand-delivered to your spouse by someone (the process server) other than you.
 And there are additional legal requirements such as: (1) the process server must be over the age of 18 and be a resident of the state of New York; and (2) the delivery must not occur on a Sunday or a religious observance day of your spouse.

-If the process server has made multiple attempts to deliver the SWN on your spouse but is still unsuccessful, then you may apply to the court for permission to serve the SWN by another means.
+If the process server has made multiple attempts to deliver the SWN on your spouse but is still unsuccessful, then you may apply to the court for permission to serve the SWN by other means.

 In cases where your spouse is living outside of the US, it is possible to have the SWN served on your spouse by a method other than personal delivery, but a court order must first be obtained before such alternate service is permitted.